Bukit Cherakah

 Bukit Cherakah (Bukit Cerakah) is a hill in Kuala Selangor District, Selangor, Malaysia with the height of 213 m.
 It is one of three prominent peaks along the coast of Selangor.
 Bukit Cherakah gives its name to a forest reserve which includes the Shah Alam Community Forest and the National Botanical Garden Shah Alam.
+The Bukit Cherakah forest reserve is home to a group of Temuan people of the village Kampung Ayer Kuning.

 There are several hiking routes to the peak.